baldurk/renderdoc/README.md

 | OpenGL 1.0 - 2.0 Compat  | :heavy_multiplication_x: | :heavy_multiplication_x: |  N/A                      |
 | D3D9 & 10                | :heavy_multiplication_x: |  N/A                     |  N/A                      |
 | Metal                    |  N/A                     |  N/A                     |  N/A                      |

+* Nintendo Switch&trade; support is distributed separately for authorized developers as part of the NintendoSDK.
+For more information, consult the Nintendo Developer Portal.

 Downloads
 --------------